Package Installation Guide

 - Automatically start the API server (if not already running)

-- Launch the React-based web interface at http://localhost:8000/studio
+- Launch the React-based web interface at http://localhost:8000/studio (or the port you configured in your .env file)

 - Handle all frontend dependencies and build processes automatically